 Reagan was continuing with a variation on the GOP’s Southern Strategy, begun under Nixon to siphon off the old Democratic “negrophobes.”
 The concern over welfare abuse transcended race, though.
 In Hillbilly Elegy: A Memoir of a Family & Culture In Crisis (2016), J.D.
 Vance recalled how working-class Whites in the Appalachia of his youth resented other lazy Whites that ate (and drank) better than they did by staying on the public dole permanently, spurring the workers to abandon the Democrat Party.

 Evangelicals didn’t agree on whether this political alliance was a wise deal, given the amorality of politics.
-Jerry Fallwell bridged Fundamentalism and the GOP with his Moral Majority, but the most famous evangelist, Billy Graham, who counseled every president from Harry Truman to Barack Obama, urged Christians to avoid partisanship (right).
-Likewise, influential conservative and 1964 GOP candidate Barry Goldwater didn’t want to dilute conservatism with too many “preachers,” arguing in 1981 that they could be uncompromising.
+Jerry Falwell bridged Fundamentalism and the GOP with his Moral Majority, but the most famous evangelist, Billy Graham (aka the “Protestant Pope”), who counseled every president from Harry Truman to Barack Obama, urged Christians to avoid partisanship (right).
+Conversely, influential conservative and 1964 GOP candidate Barry Goldwater didn’t want to dilute conservatism with too many “preachers,” arguing in 1981 that they could be uncompromising.
 Despite these misgivings, religion took on a revived role in American politics during the Carter-Reagan era and after.
 Carter was born-again and wanted to carry Christ’s message of peace into the real world.
 Reagan, too, was interested in the New Testament, especially its last chapter, the Book of Revelations, that he suspected might foreshadow an apocalyptic showdown between America and the USSR.
 He secured a lasting alliance between Christian fundamentalists and the Republican Party.
 Today no candidate could run for president without fully explaining his or her faith.
 Mormons (e.g. Mitt Romney 2012) and Jews are more or less welcome to join the sweepstakes along with Christians, while this 2019 Gallup poll suggests that other groups’ prospects are at least improving.